johan-cronje/.github/profile/README.md

 # Johan Cronje
 ### Software Engineer / DevOps
-- Experienced developer in several industries, mostly web backend, enjoy creating REST APIs
+- I am a seasoned developer with a background in multiple industries, primarily focusing on web backend development.
+I take pleasure in crafting REST APIs.
-- DevOps experience, especially on the developer experience / platform side
+- Proficient in DevOps, particularly adept at enhancing the developer experience and optimizing platform functionality
-- I mostly work in individual contributor roles, often as team lead & mentoring less experienced developers
+- I predominantly function in roles as an individual contributor, frequently taking on responsibilities as a team lead and providing mentorship to less experienced developers
-- Python is currently favorite language, but slowly starting to integrate Golang into my arsenal.
-I've also used Perl, PHP, C, C++ and many more.
-Not picky about languages, I can pick up anything fast.
-Prefer to avoid Ruby, java, C# & .Net environments, but I can be convinced to change my mind.
+- Python is currently my favorite language, although I'm gradually incorporating Golang into my skill set.
+I have experience with a variety of languages such as Perl, PHP, C, C++, and more.
+I'm not particular about languages and can quickly adapt to new ones.
+While I lean towards avoiding Ruby, Java, C#, and .NET environments, I'm open to persuasion and may reconsider my preferences.
-- DevOps tools Terraform, Packer, Jenkins, GitLab, Ansible, Artifactory, etc
+- Utilizing a suite of DevOps tools including Terraform, Packer, Jenkins, GitLab, Ansible, Artifactory, and more
-- Multi cloud experience with AWS / Azure / Google Cloud
+- Extensive experience in managing multi-cloud environments, encompassing AWS, Azure, and Google Cloud
-- In AWS most of my experience in EC2, ECS, EKS services in addition to the typical services (S3, CloudWatch, SES, IAM, etc)
+- Within AWS, my expertise primarily revolves around EC2, ECS, and EKS services, complemented by proficiency in standard services like S3, CloudWatch, SES, IAM, and more
-- In Azure Virtual Machines & Google Compute Engine and the supporting services
+- Within Azure, my focus lies on Virtual Machines, while in Google Cloud, I specialize in Google Compute Engine, alongside their respective supporting services

 ## Source Code Project Examples
-The sample code public repositories in this account should give you an idea of my coding style in various languages
+You can get insights into my coding style across different languages by exploring the following public repositories containing sample code:

 ### [python-demo](https://github.com/johan-cronje/python-demo)
-This is a simple implementation in Python of a quote REST API for a fictional insurance company.
-Originally created using **Flask**, the likely choice for this project would be **FastApi** now.
+This Python implementation presents a straightforward quote REST API for an imaginary insurance company, initially developed with Flask.
+However, the preferred framework for this project is likely to be FastAPI now.

 ### [perl-demo](https://github.com/johan-cronje/perl-demo)
-A small OO-style Perl system that processes an Apache web server access log and displays various stats based on a Maxmind geo IP lookup
+This is a compact object-oriented Perl system designed to analyze an Apache web server access log, presenting diverse statistics derived from a MaxMind GeoIP lookup.

 ### [fastapi-ecs-demo](https://github.com/johan-cronje/fastapi-ecs-demo)
 > [!NOTE]
 > This one is a work in progress

-Infrastructure as Code demo using Terraform that launches a Python FastApi application in AWS on ECS
+Demonstration of Infrastructure as Code employing Terraform, orchestrating the deployment of a Python FastAPI application on AWS ECS

 ## Open Source projects